 Clements (Braintree) is playing in the Brabazon for the first time, having qualified in second place at Littlestone last week.
 His iron play was in exceptional shape and he repeatedly fired the ball close to the pin.

 “My iron play was just on today,” said Clements.
 “I could have been a couple better but I’m happy with that score, really pleased – but there’s a long way to go.”
 His score becomes a new record following changes to the Hotchkin course.

-Singh Brar, pictured right, (Remedy Oak) played the course in similar style, hitting 16 greens in regulation and taking his birdie opportunities on the back nine.
+Singh Brar, (Remedy Oak) played the course in similar style, hitting 16 greens in regulation and taking his birdie opportunities on the back nine.
 “I really committed to every shot, made my decisions and stuck to them and I did play really nicely,” he said.

 Two of the talking points of the day were Alexandre Fuchs’ remarkable scoring run – and the four holes in one.